 - A service account is the only exception to the computer account naming standard.
 A service account can have any descriptive name, indicating its purpose, within eight characters.
-For example, the Security and Account Management (SAM) team in Information Technology has a service account available for the university community to send questions, comments and problems called askSAMIT@louisville.edu.
+For example, the Security and Account Management (SAM) team in Information Technology Services has a service account available for the university community to send questions, comments and problems called askSAMIT@louisville.edu.

 Privileged Account Requests